DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Oh dear?
 My my, My my." _TL Note:_ It is ara-ara type of girl.

-From broken ceiling, winged foreign god has descended.
+From broken ceiling, winged sidhe has descended.
 It was angel with four wings.
 Beautiful female angel with cold grey eyes and wavy hair of flax colour.
 In her hand was battle axe, clearly not suitable for such delicate arms.